-Each of the six students were tried separately.
-The young men received legal assistance and support from the NAACP and the American Civil Liberties Union especially after all-white juries were selected in each case.
+The six students were tried individually.
+The young men received legal assistance and support from the NAACP and the American Civil Liberties Union, especially after all-white juries were selected in each case.

 Members of Jena Six have continued to share their experiences of racial injustice in the public school and justice systems.
 One of the six, Theo Shaw, decided to become an attorney because of the incident.